 In Fact, Most Never Even See Their Names in Print

 The Guinness database holds more than 40,000 records.
 Fewer than 40% — just 15,000 records — have made it onto the website, which Guinness updates every week.
-Even fewer, just 4,000 — are deemed interesting and compelling enough to make it into the physical book, which has sold more than 120 million copies in 22 languages in more than 100 countries and remains one of the best-selling copyrighted books of all time since its 1955 debut.
+Even fewer, just 4,000 — are deemed interesting and compelling enough to make it into the physical book, which has sold more than more than 100 million copies in 100 countries and 37 languages and remains one of the best-selling copyrighted books of all time since its 1955 debut.
 It’s up to the editor-in-chief and the rest of the book’s editorial staff to make those tough calls.

 It’s unclear whether or not contestants were paid for appearing on “Guinness World Records: Primetime,” the TV series, which starred Chris Collinsworth and Mark Thompson as hosts and ran for three seasons starting in 1998.